LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 \subsubsection{Contrast with LLM-Prompting Strategy}

-An intuitive alternative to our decision strategy is to directly prompt the MLLM to make the choice (e.g., asking "\textit{Do you need to extract and fuse fine-grained local details to answer this question?
-Answer Yes or No}").
+An intuitive alternative to our decision strategy is to directly prompt the MLLM to make the choice, e.g., asking "\textit{Do you need to look more carefully to answer this question?
+Answer Yes or No}".
 However, we demonstrate that utilizing token confidence is significantly more efficient than direct prompting.

 To clearly illustrate the efficiency gap, we compare the inference pipelines of both methods in Algorithm \ref{alg:workflow}.